 Children will not be baptized without the consent of at least one of the parents, or someone legally standing in their place.

 Children will not be baptized unless there is a reasonable hope that the child will be educated in the Catholic Faith.

 The normal church for the celebration of Baptism is the local parish church where the parents regularly worship.
-Parents who do not belong to the Cathedral parish will be asked to provide a letter from their local pastor giving permission for the baptism to take place at the Cathedral.
+Parents from outside the Archdiocese of Ottawa will be asked to provide a letter from their local pastor giving permission for the baptism to take place at the Cathedral.

 Parents must choose at least one person to act as the child's godparent.

 A godparent must be a baptized and confirmed Catholic, at least 16 years of age, have the ability and the intention to fulfill the role, and be leading a lifestyle consistent with the Faith and the role that he or she is to fulfill.

 There may be one or two godparents.
 If there are two, there must be one man and one woman.
 If the parents wish to choose two persons of the same sex, only one of them will be considered a godparent, and the other will sign the baptismal register as a witness to the ceremony.

 A person baptized in the Eastern Orthodox Church may act as godparent.
 A person baptized in the Anglican, Lutheran, Presbyterian or United Churches may not be a godparent, but may sign the baptismal register as a witness to the ceremony, provided there is in addition one Catholic godparent.

 Non-baptized persons may not act as either godparents or witnesses.

 Neither the father nor the mother of the child may act as godparent.